6 cancer symptoms women shouldn't ignore

-Being at increased risk doesn’t mean you’ll definitely get endometrial cancer.
-But, you may need to start regular screening exams.
-So if you do get cancer, your doctor finds it at its earliest stage.
+Being at increased risk doesn’t mean you will definitely get endometrial cancer.
+But it does mean you should start regular screening exams to detect cancer if it develops.
 When found early, the chances for successfully treating the disease are greatest.

 - Transvaginal ultrasound every year